 Traditionally, the sign of a Cheshire cheese swinging in front of a pub was used to show it offered a warm welcome, and that a roaring fire, hearty meal and tankard of ale awaited within.
 This is certainly true of the Cheshire Cheese which lies nestled in the village of Hope in the Peak District.

 This is the sort of cosy pub you long to stumble across after an invigorating day in the hills.
+Follow our five-mile walking route with a plotted OS starting in Hope and ending in Castleton in the Peak District.

 The road past the Cheshire Cheese Inn was a key trade route for salt sellers and sheep drovers in medieval times ©Carys Matthews